+perpetrator and others from committing the same crime or further crimes.
 The purpose of punishment is the protection of society.
 Narrowly described as the court's policy to find ways of punishment so that society is protected from the dangers of criminal recidivism.
 The purpose of punishment is to maintain community solidarity.
 Punishment aims to uphold community customs and prevent unauthorised revenge.
 The purpose of punishment is to maintain or sustain cohesion.
 Criminal justice is a statement of society, that society reduces aggressive desires in a way that is acceptable to society.
-So solidarity is linked to compensation for victims of crime.
+So solidarity is associated with compensation for victims of crime.

 The purpose of punishment is compensation/offset.
 This theory assumes that every person in any circumstance is also capable of acting freely according to his will, this provides justification for justification by imposing punishment.
 Criminals must pay back the consequences of the evil deeds that have been committed.
-Still related to the purpose of punishment, departing from the idea that the criminal law system is a unitary system that aims ("purposive system") and punishment is only a tool / means to achieve the goal, the concept / draft of the New Criminal Code formulates the purpose of punishment based on the balance of two main objectives, namely "protection of society" and "protection / development of individuals".33
+Still related to the purpose of punishment, departing from the idea that the criminal law system is a unitary system that aims ('purposive system') and punishment is only a tool / means to achieve the goal, the concept / draft of the New Criminal Code formulates the purpose of punishment based on the balance of two objectives as a principal, namely 'protection of society' and 'protection / development of individuals".25